a-oboh/ts-algos/readme.md

-# Data Structures & Algorithms using Typescript
+# Data Structures & Algorithms with Typescript

 This repository contains implementations of some of the most Data structures and algorithms in typescript, useful for interview preparations, personal interest and anything in-between.